astronomer/astro-provider-ray/README.md

 # astro-provider-ray

-This repository provides a set of tools for integrating Ray with Apache Airflow, enabling the orchestration of Ray jobs within Airflow workflows.
-It includes a decorator, two operators, and one trigger specifically designed for managing and monitoring Ray jobs and services.
+This repository provides a set of tools for integrating [Apache Airflow®](https://airflow.apache.org/) with Ray, enabling the orchestration of Ray jobs within Airflow workflows.
+It includes a decorator, two operators, and one trigger designed to efficiently manage and monitor Ray jobs and services.

 ## Table of Contents
 - [Components](#components)